cselab/pypi4u/README.md

 ```

-Finally the data file is a text file that contains a list of input values and corresponding output values (function evalutions).
+Finally the data file is the path to the text file that contains a list of input values and corresponding output values (function evalutions).

 **[PRIORS]** - In this section the user is able to set the prior probability density functions.
 The prior probability distribution functions can either be normal or uniform.
 In this case the prior for the first parameter would be a normal probability distribution with a mean of 4 and a standard deviation of 2.
 The prior of the second parameter would also be a normal probability distribution, but with a mean of 1 and a standard devation of 2.
 The error prior defines the prior knowledge aviliable in regards to the noise that